back to the MAIN INDEX

 by Pietro da Cortona, that was never built

 Also the following pope, Alexander VII, had in mind of building a great display for the Aqua Virgo in front of his own mansion, Palazzo Chigi, located in the central piazza Colonna, where the ancient column of Marcus Aurelius stands.
-The square already had a tub-shaped fountain, built by Giacomo Della Porta about one century earlier, see page 4; so Alexander thought of moving it to a different square (piazza Santi Apostoli), and wanted the new larger fountain to be decorated with the reclining statue known as Marforio, one of the so-called 'Talking Statues', by that time located on top of the Capitolium Hill (where it is still today).
-This time not Bernini, who in those years was busy with St.Peter's colonnade, but Pietro da Cortona was the architect in charge of designing the fountain.
+The square already had a tub-shaped fountain, built by Giacomo Della Porta about one century earlier, see page 4; the pope thought of having it moved to a different square (piazza Santi Apostoli), and wanted the new larger fountain to be decorated with the reclining statue known as Marforio, one of the so-called 'Talking Statues'.
+This time not Bernini, who in those years was busy with the making of St.Peter's colonnade, but Pietro da Cortona was given charge to design the work.

-In 1666, though, the pope died.
-The ambitious project too was dropped, and piazza Colonna remained as it was before.
+In 1666, though, the pope died, so the ambitious project was dropped, and piazza Colonna remained unchanged.

 THE MAJESTIC FOUNTAIN BY NICOLA SALVI